What Is I/O Device Error and How to Fix It on Windows

 Fix 1: Restart the Computer

-Often, a simple restart suffices to resolve even the most stubborn errors.
-Before exploring other solutions, initiate a system restart.
+Often, a simple restart can resolve even the most stubborn errors, so try initiating a system restart before exploring other solutions.

 After rebooting, attempt to access your drive and perform the same operation that initially triggered the I/O device error.